chinenyejuliet/EDA-ON-RETAIL-SALES/README.md

 # EDA-ON-RETAIL-SALES
- This project focuses on using python to analyze marketing and seasonal trends in retail sales by conducting  exploratory data analysis (EDA)
+  This project focuses on analyzing marketing and seasonal trends in retail sales by conducting  exploratory data analysis (EDA)